 Smartwatches offer their own distinct set of capabilities, but they are also satellite devices that can effectively extend the reach of phone apps.
 Take full advantage of the interactivity between watch and mobile by using the “Handoff” (Apple) or “Open on phone” (Android) feature.
 With this feature, a user can seamlessly transition between a company’s watch and phone app, getting the best out of both experiences.

 Companies should also be on the lookout for innovative and clever ways to integrate new technology with an existing smartwatch app.
-The best smartwatch apps evolve over time, integrating with new devices and technology in a way that’s useful to the wearer.
+The best smartwatch applications evolve over time, integrating with new devices and technology in a way that’s useful to the wearer.
 The app Workflows, for example, utilizes the handoff feature to seamlessly direct the smartwatch wearer to urgent tasks on phone.
 Every watch manufacturer has its own guidelines for app development based on its hardware and software specifications.
 See Apple’s and Android’s specs for the development of apps for smartwatches.

 At SevenTablets, we are proud of our unique, open source platform, STAX.
-No one has anything quite like it.
 Our agile development platform and its components deliver higher performing apps for iOS and Android, painless scalability, and seamless updates.
-For expert advice and guidance on creating your very own user-friendly smartwatch app, contact the developers here at SevenTablets.
+For expert advice and guidance on creating your very own user-friendly apps for smartwatches, contact the developers here at SevenTablets.